Acámbaro

 Visit the magic town of Acámbaro with its unique churches and architecture.
 Explore Acámbaro’s streets and enjoy the atmosphere.

-- El Paseo de la toma de Agua is a beautiful ravine where we find arcs and roofs at its bottom.
+• El Paseo de la toma de Agua is a beautiful ravine with arcs and roofs at its bottom.

 To the north of Acambaro worth visiting: